Medical Coverage Under The Affordable Care Act (ACA)

 In order to comply with the Affordable Care Act (ACA), Disney offers basic health care coverage to eligible “non-full-time” (regular part time and temp/recurring) employees and Cast Members working in U.S. based locations.

-Non-full-time employees in Hawaii meet the eligibility requirement under the Hawaii Prepaid Health Care Act if they are regularly scheduled to work 20 or more hours per week for four consecutive weeks.
+Non-full-time employees in Hawaii meet the eligibility requirement under the Hawaii Prepaid Health Care Act if they are regularly scheduled to work 20 or more service hours per week for four consecutive weeks.

-Potentially eligible employees and Cast Members include any non-full-time employee (outside Hawaii) whose hours are regularly scheduled less than the standard 30 hours per week.
+Potentially eligible employees and Cast Members include any non-full-time employee (outside Hawaii) whose hours are regularly scheduled less than the standard 30 service hours per week.

 All employees and Cast Members who meet the eligibility requirements will receive a benefit enrollment kit mailed to their registered address in SAP at the time of mailing.
 The kit includes instructions to enroll or decline coverage, and to enroll any eligible dependents.
 Employees outside Hawaii are eligible to enroll in the Consumer Choice medical plan option, which comes with a Health Savings Account (HSA).
 There is no employer contribution to the HSA.
-If the employee does not make an active election to enroll or decline coverage by choosing “No Coverage Medical” by the enrollment deadline date shown on the Personal Fact Sheet included in the enrollment kit, they will be enrolled in individual coverage and weekly payroll contributions will commence with the first paycheck after their effective date of coverage.

 If the employee lives in Hawaii, they will be eligible for HMSA Health Plan Hawaii, with a Health Reimbursement Account (HRA).
 They will be enrolled in individual coverage unless they decline coverage and submit an HC-5 form by their enrollment deadline.
 There is no cost for coverage for the employee or any dependents they wish to cover.